Renfrew Ferry

 The Renfrew Ferry was a passenger ferry service linking the north and south banks of the River Clyde in Scotland.
 The service was last operated by Clydelink without subsidy, crossing between Renfrew and Yoker.
-The service ceased operations on the 31st May 2025.
+The service ceased operations on 31 May 2025.

 History

 Originally the service operated from King's Inch, further upstream on land which is now the site of the Braehead Shopping Centre, but moved around two hundred years ago to better serve the town of Renfrew.
 In the 1960s there were many other crossings operating close to the Renfrew Ferry, mainly serving the dominant shipyards of the Clyde.
 The Erskine, Whiteinch, Partick, Govan and Finnieston ferries have all stopped providing the services as bridges and tunnels have also replaced them.
 It was the last operational Clyde crossing this far upstream, and the closest to Glasgow City Centre.